tgy97/mba/README.md

 # MorphNet
 This repo contains our core implementation of our paper "Poisoning MorphNet for Clean-Label Backdoor Attack to Point Clouds".
 ## Dataset
-Follow the instruction in https://github.com/antao97/UnsupervisedPointCloudReconstruction.
+Follow the instruction in https://github.com/antao97/UnsupervisedPointCloudReconstruction to prepare datasets.

 ## Usage
 * use scripts in `sc/reconstruct` to train a vanilla generator.